thomaslorentsen/adyen-paypal-express-checkout/README.md

 ## Integration Notes

 - For this container to work you need to have PayPal Express Checkout enabled and have [Hosted Payment Pages](https://docs.adyen.com/developers/payment-methods/paypal) enabled to take PayPal payments.
-- This composer uses the [Adyen HMAC Validator](https://github.com/thomaslorentsen/adyen-hpp-hmac) library to calculate the signature
+- Container uses the [Adyen HMAC Validator](https://github.com/thomaslorentsen/adyen-hpp-hmac) library to calculate the signature

 # Running Container
 Pull the container from Docker Hub